jonkeller/Theremin/README.md

 * Hold the phone vertically but upside-down: 0Hz
 * Hold the phone vertically and shake it up and down: various pitches

-Tested in Chrome on a Nexus 5.
+Testing: Works fine in Chrome on a Nexus 5.
+Does not work in Safari on an iPad.